New Forest: Cultural references

 There is an allusion to the foundation of the New Forest in an end-rhyming poem found in the Peterborough Chronicle's entry for 1087, The Rime of King William.

 The Forest forms a backdrop to numerous books.
 The Children of the New Forest is a children's novel published in 1847 by Frederick Marryat, set in the time of the English Civil War.
 Charles Kingsley's A New Forest Ballad (1847) mentions several New Forest locations, including Ocknell Plain, Bradley [Bratley] Water, Burley Walk and Lyndhurst churchyard.
 Edward Rutherfurd's work of historical fiction, The Forest is based in the New Forest in the period from 1099 to 2000.
 The Forest is also a setting of the Warriors novel series, in which the 'Forest Territories' was initially based on New Forest.

 The New Forest and southeast England, around the 12th century, is a prominent setting in Ken Follett's novel The Pillars of the Earth.
 It is also a prominent setting in Elizabeth George's novel This Body of Death.
 Oberon, Titania and the other Shakespearean fairies live in a rapidly diminishing Sherwood Forest whittled away by urban development in the fantasy novel A Midsummer's Nightmare by Garry Kilworth.
 On Midsummer's Eve, a most auspicious day, the fairies embark on the long journey to the New Forest in Hampshire where the fairies' magic will be restored to its former glory.

+The area provides the backdrop to Gerald Gardner's mid-20th century work with the New Forest coven.